HandsomeJeff/NTUOSS-DjangoWorkshop/README.md

 *by [Steve](https://github.com/HandsomeJeff) for NTU Open Source Society*

-This workshop is based on [nickoala/telepot](https://github.com/nickoala/telepot) and assumes intermediate knowledge of Python.
+This workshop assumes intermediate knowledge of Python.

 **Disclaimer:** *This document is only meant to serve as a reference for the attendees of the workshop.
 It does not cover all the concepts or implementation details discussed during the actual workshop.*
 ___